Baking Is A Balancing Act

 A sad fact of life is that many oven thermostats are off, and all too often they let the oven temperature fluctuate.
 So you should invest in an oven thermometer.
 Oven thermometers are available at most grocery stores for around five dollars.
 Make sure your oven is at the right temperature when you put the bread in, and until you are familiar with your oven check the temperature often.

 I have similar issues with bake schedules that have you change the temperature during the bake.
-"Start at 450F for 15 minutes, then reduce the temperature to 350F for the rest of the bake" read one set of instructions I read.
+"Start at 450F for 15 minutes, then reduce the temperature to 350F for the rest of the bake" read one set of instructions.
 My oven and the cookbook authors may not cool off at the same rate.
-Finally, face it, it's an oven not a sports car.
+Finally, face it, it's an oven not a sports car - it doesn't corner, accelerate or brake very well.
 When the bake is over, you have to get the oven temperature back to 450 for the next batch, which takes a while and reduces the amount of bread you can bake in a day.
 So, I try to hold oven temperatures as steady as possible.